SergeWilfried/dunia-protocol-core/docs/protocol/access-control/core.md

 {% page-ref page="permissions.md" %}

-Most other Fei Protocol contracts should refer to Core by implementing the [CoreRef](../references/coreref.md) contract.
+Most other Cowrie Protocol contracts should refer to Core by implementing the [CoreRef](../references/coreref.md) contract.

 When Core is constructed and initialized it does the following:

 * Set sender as governor
-* Create and reference FEI and TRIBE contracts
+* Create and reference COWRIE and TRIBE contracts

 The governor will then set the genesis group contract.